hakonmh/time-magics/README.md

 1.84 µs ± 14 ns per loop (mean ± std. dev. of 3 runs, 1,000 loops each)
 ```

+###  Pitfalls

 For multi-line statements `time()` and `timeit()` will run in cell mode (i.e. `%%time[it]`
 instead of `%time[it]`).
 There is a subtle, but crucial difference in behavior between the
  two functions in cell mode:

+- `timeit()` will run the first line in the statement string as setup code (executed but not
+timed) and the body of the cell is timed.
+- `time()`, on the other hand, doesn't use the first line as setup code when running multiple
+lines.
+The first line will therefore be timed as normal.

+Both functions behavior reflects their magic command equivalents.

 ```python
 import time